 As for any other personal data, at Sheerwater Health Centre any staff healthcare information, including vaccination history, will be kept as part of the occupational health record.

 It should be noted that UK GDPR rulings do not allow for occupational health records to be placed within general HR records.
-Both are required to be kept separately and securely by the [organisation manager] and in compliance with the Data Protection Act 2018 as both sets of records should be treated separately since they are two different types of record.
+Both are required to be kept separately and securely by the practice manager and in compliance with the Data Protection Act 2018 as both sets of records should be treated separately since they are two different types of record.

 [An example could be that a member of the team manages payroll but needs to update the HR file by adding the 2023/24 pay rise letter.
 However, DPA18 and the Privacy Notice for Employees limit access so that this person should not have access to sensitive occupational healthcare records that have no bearing on their requirement to see it].